 We recognize that a monetary settlement cannot make up for the pain and suffering you and your family have suffered.
 However, it can go a long way toward easing the financial burden of treatment and other related costs.
 Contact us online or call 203-285-3593 or 866-530-7228 to schedule an appointment.

-Our office is in North Haven, in proximity to Interstates 91, 95 and 84.
+Our office is near New Haven, in proximity to Interstates 91, 95 and 84.
 Evening and weekend appointments are available by request.

 We handle delayed breast cancer diagnosis cases on a contingency fee basis.
 That means you only pay when we successfully recover money on your behalf.